Churches rebuke Jeff Sessions on immigration rules

 “The goal of a process like this is not the expulsion of someone, but the resolution of conflict—that’s very important, because these things are about a person’s relation to the church,” Feagins said.

-A version of this article, which was edited July 2, appears in the print edition under the title “Churches rebuke Sessions on immigration rules.”
+A version of this article appears in the print edition under the title “Churches rebuke Sessions on immigration rules.”